-- Inscribed on the World Heritage List in 1995 as a cultural WHS. - The Site contains nearly 4,500 individual buildings, of which over 75% are listed due to special architectural or historic interest. - The WHS also contains Scheduled Monuments, the best known being Edinburgh Castle. - The Site represents a remarkable blend of two urban phenomena: the organic medieval growth and the eighteenth and nineteenth century town planning. - The WHS has retained its historic urban form and character to a remarkable extent. - In the New Town the integrity of the street layout is a key defining factor of its character.
-In the Old Town the 'spine and ribs' pattern of the High Street and its closes and wynds maintains the medieval street and its associated land holding pattern.
+- Inscribed on the World Heritage List in 1995 as a cultural WHS. - The Site contains nearly 4,500 individual buildings, of which over 75% are listed due to special architectural or historic interest. - In the New Town the integrity of the street layout is a key defining factor of its character.
+In the Old Town the 'spine and ribs' pattern of the High Street and its closes and wynds maintains the medieval street and its associated land holding pattern. - The Old Town was overlaid in the late 18th century and early 19th century with wide streets as a result of the City Improvement Acts and commercial ventures. - The Old Town contains two 12th century burghs with two early royal palaces (one within the castle), a medieval abbey, and a wealth of early buildings. - The New Town contains a high concentration of world-class neo-classical buildings, remarkably intact. - The WHS contains the dramatic river valley of the Water of Leith.
+The valley contains the original mill settlements of Bell's Mill, the village of Dean and part of Stockbridge.

-Upper Bow, Old Town
+Upper Bow, Old Town.